anosckin/Regex-and-NFA/README.md

 after these lines we output the NFA as a graph, on *i*-th line we output the number of edges exiting state numbered *i* (lets call this number *k*). after that come *k* pairs. first element of the pair is the character with which the step is made, the second is the number of the state at the end of the edge.

-## Run
+## Run-NFA
 Takes a string and a NFA, NFA is formated as described above (standard input)

 code prints a string consisting of 'Y' and 'N'. (lets call this string *s*) s[i] is 'Y' if after reading characters s[0]..s[i] the NFA is in an accept state, and 'N' if it is not.

 # Usage
-On Windows just run build.exe for Build and run run.exe for Run
+On Windows just run build-NFA.exe for Build-NFA and run run-NFA.exe for Run-NFA

-Build sample test
+Build-NFA sample test
 Input:
 ```
 (a|b)*(c|())